-In accordance with the purpose of the RIT-D outlined in clause 5.17.1 (b) of the NER, an investment to address the identified need relating to the reliability of supply risks within the Somerton supply area, would be expected to result in an increase in net economic benefits.
-This net economic benefit increase is driven by avoiding EUE (reduced involuntary load shedding) as maximum demand in the area increases.
+In line with the purpose of the RIT-D, as outlined in clause 5.17.1 (b) of the NER, an investment to address the identified need relating to the reliability of supply risks at ST, would be expected to result in an increase in net economic benefits.
+This net economic benefit increase is driven by avoiding EUE (reduced involuntary load shedding) as maximum demand at ST increases.
 The present value of these net economic benefits has been compared to the present value of the costs of each credible option to determine the net benefit - see section 7.
 The ranking of options by net benefit is then used to identify the preferred option.

 JEN applies a probabilistic planning method that considers the likelihood and severity of critical network conditions and outages, based on the forecast demand and associated capacity ratings, asset condition and the associated asset failure rates.
 The method compares the forecast cost to consumers of energy supply interruptions (e.g., when demand exceeds available capacity) against the proposed investment cost to mitigate the EUE.
-The annual cost to consumers is calculated by multiplying the EUE by the locational value of customer reliability (VCR) values based on the estimates in the Australian Energy Regulator's (AER) Values of Customer Reliability Review published in December 2024.
+The annual cost to consumers is calculated by multiplying the EUE by the locational value of customer reliability (VCR).
 This is then compared with the annualised investment cost, to identify optimal timing.

 To ensure the net economic benefit is maximised, an investment will only be undertaken if the present value of benefits outweigh the present value of costs of the proposed investment to reduce the unserved energy.
 Investments are not always economically feasible and this planning method therefore carries an inherent risk of not being able to fully supply demand under some possible (but rare) events, such as a network outage coinciding with peak demand periods.
-The probabilistic planning method that we apply is further detailed in our Distribution Annual Planning Report (DAPR).19
+The probabilistic planning method that we apply is further detailed in our Distribution Annual Planning Report (DAPR).

-The key assumptions that have been applied in quantifying the Somerton supply area limitations for this FPAR are outlined in this section.
+The key assumptions that have been applied in quantifying the Somerton supply area limitations for this DPAR are outlined in this section.